 How do I choose a Digital Agency?

-Finding a digital agency for your website redesign, fundraising appeal, awareness campaign, or other digital initiative can be an exhausting process.
+Finding a digital agency for your charity website redesign, fundraising appeal, awareness campaign, or other digital initiative can be an exhausting process.
 It's not something you want to redo every couple of years.
 Below are 8 practical steps to finding the digital agency that's right for you.

 You’re a charity Communications Officer, a Marketing Executive, or similar.
 Your Board and Senior Management or Leadership Team have approved the 3-5 year vision and your Chief Executive has been locked away for weeks producing a business plan.
 Your in-house marcomms resource has received a little investment, you!

 Since you've been on board, you’ve upped the game with the organisational communications, picking low-hanging fruit and making a content plan to cover printed and digital communications, including your blog and social media feeds.
-You’re maintaining a level of traffic that you’re happy with using your social feeds and your Google Grant Adwords account to direct people to your website … BUT … Your site is not responsive so you’re seeing a decline in organic search traffic.
+You’re maintaining a level of traffic that you’re happy with using your social feeds and your Google Grant Adwords account to direct people to your website … BUT … Your site is not responsive (which has a negative impact on your SEO) so you’re seeing a decline in organic search traffic.
 Your site is unwieldy so you’re seeing high bounce rates and short time spent on site.
 Your calls to action are unclear and your conversion points are clunky at best, unusable at worst.
 You’re a charity relying on donations to support your work, yet users of your website can’t donate without using a third-party platform (which your finance team struggle to access reports from in a compatible format to their accounting software).
 You know you need a new website and have successfully stated your case to the Board for investment in this digital tool and the ongoing support required to maximise the impact of your new tool.
 Congratulations!